u-root/u-root/README.md

     In this mode, u-root copies and rewrites the source of the tools you asked to include to be able to compile everything into one busybox-like binary.

+# Contributing

+For information about contributing, including how we sign off commits, please see CONTRIBUTING.md

 # Usage

 Make sure your Go version is 1.11.
 Make sure your `GOPATH` is set